xpolder/pet-grind/README.md

 # Projects

+**In this repository I've uploaded all work that I did since I've first heard of Data Science and Machine Learning**

 **Repository content:**

 | ✅  Name of the project|  📝 Brief description | 😮‍💨 Stack | 🤖 Methods, models |